jankrzempek/Fashion_Mnist/README.md

 Main library which I used is called : TensorFlow and Keras. <br />
 Beside that, I use: numpy, ssl etc.

+To download data, I use built-in Tensor-Flow module which allows me to download data in easy way.
+I built a model which train itself using training data.
+After that is evaluates itself uisng testing data.
+After every stage, You are able to see time output which shows how long it took to process.

 ##### recources:
 https://www.tensorflow.org/guide/keras/sequential_model <br />
 https://keras.io/guides/sequential_model/ <br />